$0.00

 Dayl Wise: A Vietnam Vet’s Journey

-Dayl Wise, at left, having tea with a monk near Hue, circa 1995
+Dayl, at left, having tea with Buddhist monk near Hue circa 1993

 Dayl Wise, co-founder of the Post Traumatic Press, grew up in White Plains, New York.
 He was Christian-raised and a respecter of the Ten Commandments—especially “Thou Shalt Not Kill.”
 However, dyslexia made reading difficult, so it was no surprise that he dropped out of college after his first semester in 1969.
 Shortly thereafter, he was drafted and sent to Vietnam.